 Actions taken

-A majority (XXX - XX of 28) of the recommendations are as yet incomplete, however implementation has at least begun on all recommendations.
+A majority (27 of 41) of the recommendations (and their sub-tasks) are as yet incomplete, however implementation has at least begun on all recommendations.

 Implementability

 In nearly all cases, recommendations appear to be or, in the cases where implementation has completed, have been implementable.
 In the vast majority of recommendations, staff has indicated they did not anticipate or experience any issues when implementing the recommendations.